deco-sites/www/docs/tutorials/client-side-invocation/en.md

 This code will fetch the data from your loader and return only the `prop1` and `prop2.subprop` properties.

-With these steps, you can now start using Client-side Loaders Invocation in your Live.ts application, happy coding!
+With these steps, you can now start using client-side loaders invocation in your Live.ts application, happy coding!